 - Engagement Agreement Assignment distributed.
-One member of each group to submit draft of their Engagement Agreement no later than the beginning of class on 10-17-16. - Conflict Acknowledgment and Waiver Assignment announced.
-One member of each group to submit draft of their Conflict Acknowledgment and Waiver due no later than the beginning of class on 10-17-16.
+One member of each group to submit draft of their Engagement Agreement no later than the beginning of class #8. - Conflict Acknowledgment and Waiver Assignment announced.
+One member of each group to submit draft of their Conflict Acknowledgment and Waiver due no later than the beginning of class #8.